Leonardo da Vinci needs no introduction from me.

 5. Fix Things In Your Mind Through Drawing

-To illustrators and conceptual designers the ability of being able to draw well from one’s head is essential.
+To illustrators and conceptual designers, the ability to be able to draw well from one’s head is essential.
 To Fine Art students, however, this practice has become somewhat of a lost art form.

 This is a shame…